philipholler/P4Grammar/README.md

 MAKE THE PROGRAM WORK
 1. Import libraries to projekt from the libs folder
-2. Chose the Pivot file in main class under String SOURCE_FILE
+2. Chose the Pivot file in compiler class under String SOURCE_FILE
-3. Run the /P4Grammar/src/main/Main.java class
+3. Run the /P4Grammar/src/main/java/compiler/Main.java class

 _________________________________________________________________________